IIFL

 (Reporting by Vibhuti Sharma and Jayshree P Upadhyay in Mumbai and Aditya Kalra in Delhi; Editing by Sumeet Chatterjee, Joe Bavier and Bernadette Baum)

-Central Bank Of India Enters Co-Lending Partnership With IIFL Finance
+Central Bank Of India Enters Into Co-Lending Arrangement With IIFL Finance

 March 12 (Reuters) - Central Bank of India Ltd CBI.NS: